-Supporting disability peak and advocacy organisations to participate in the 2020 Conference of the Parties to the Convention on the Rights of People with Disabilities (COSP)
+Supporting disability peak and advocacy organisations to participate in the 2023 Conference of the Parties to the Convention on the Rights of Persons with Disabilities (COSP)

 Who can apply for funding?